Laurence Sullivan

 Laurence Sullivan (born 1992) is an English author of short stories, flash fiction, and haiku poetry.
-He grew up in Malvern, Worcestershire, and acquired his bachelor's degree from University of Kent and his master's degree from the Shakespeare Institute, University of Birmingham.
+He grew up in Malvern, Worcestershire, and acquired his bachelor's degree from University of Kent, his master's degree from the Shakespeare Institute, University of Birmingham, and his PhD, which analysed literary portrayals of women's domestic medicine during the eighteenth century, from Northumbria University.

 Sullivan is the author of over forty short stories.
 As a runner-up in the Wicked Young Writer Awards: Gregory Maguire Award 2016, he has been published online, in multiple magazines and various anthologies.
 Sullivan has, also, been nominated for multiple awards.